Volvo C70: Safety

 Safety systems include a door-mounted side impact protection inflatable which inflates upward when activated.
 The curtain has an extra stiff construction with double rows of slats that are slightly offset from each other.
 This allows them to remain upright and offer effective head protection even with the window open.
 The curtain also deflates slowly to provide protection should the car roll over.
 This is a unique solution in the automotive world.

 The C70 retractable hardtop also features a roll over protection structure (ROPS) with two pyrotechnically charged roll hoops hidden behind the rear seats that deploy under roll-over conditions whether the roof is retracted or not.
 Volvo featured this advancement in a copy of the "Volvo Saved My Life Club" brochures.
 There, a woman was able to walk away from an accident after she slid off an ice-covered mountain road and rolled her C70 which then slid more than 30 ft down the mountain face.

 Production

 As of 2006, production was increased from 16,000 annual units to 20,000.

 A total of 88,760 Volvo C70 II were sold between 2006 and 2015.
 The last Volvo C70 rolled off the production line on the 25th of June 2013.

 2010 update

 Volvo introduced an updated version of the C70, in Flamenco Red Pearl paint, at the 2009 Frankfurt Motor Show, and later at the 2010 South Florida International Auto Show.
 Revisions included a redesigned front end and new rear LED lamps.

 The engine and transmission remain the same as before, and the interior is largely unchanged.
 It went on sale in early 2010.

-US model went on sale in 2010 as 2011 model year vehicle.
+The US model went on sale in 2010 as a 2011 model year vehicle.
 Early model includes C70 T5.